charlieroberts/interface.server.2/src/ApplicationManager.js.md

         app.mappings = _.map( mappings, app.createMapping, app )
       },

-*createApp* is used to generate an application (a set of inputs that with mappings and associated receivers) from a provided JavaScript string.
+*createApp* is used to generate an application (a set of inputs that with mappings and associated transports) from a provided JavaScript string.
 Useful when app data is transmitted over a network

-      createApplicationWithText: function( appString ) {
+      createApplicationWithText: function( appString, ip ) {
-        var io, receivers, app
+        var io, transports, app

         eval( appString )

         app = new AM.Application( app )

+        if( ip ) app.ip = ip

 Emit an event telling the ApplicationManager listeners that a new application has been created.